Christ Presbyterian Church began as a desire and vision for a Biblical/Reformed work in the Victoria area and grew out

 About Our Pastor

-Pastor Mike Singenstreu and his wife, Leslie, have been married for 40 years and have been blessed with 2 sons, 3 daughters, 3 more sons (in marriage to their daughters), and – so far –5 grandsons and one more grandchild on the way.
+Pastor Mike Singenstreu and his wife, Leslie, have been married 40 plus years (and counting!) and have been blessed with 2 sons, 3 daughters, 3 more sons (in marriage to their daughters), and – so far –6 grandsons and one more grandchild on the way.

 A second career pastor, the love for God’s church began years ago in youth ministry and opportunities for church involvement.
 After graduating from Reformed Bible College and Covenant Theological Seminary, the pastoral ministry became the focus of that work God had directed.
 In 1998, Mike was called to Victoria to organize and plant the church that became Christ Presbyterian.
 Having been the son of a U.S. Army Sergeant and moving from one end of the country to the other, coming to TEXAS was like coming HOME! – “We weren’t born here, but we got here as quick as we could!”